-The ideal scenario, of course, would be for the cost of the braces to be covered by dental insurance, but unfortunately this option is not available to everyone.
+Ideally, dental insurance would cover the cost of the braces to be covered by dental insurance but unfortunately this option is not available to everyone.

-For one thing, approximately 108 million U.S. adults (almost half) don’t have dental insurance.
-Even if you do have dental insurance, many plans cover only check-ups and necessary procedures like filling cavities, not orthodontia.
+For one thing, a significant portion of U.S. population doesn’t even have dental insurance.
+From 2000-2015, the percentage of U.S. adults without dental insurance hovered between 20% and 30%; as of 2015, 27.5% of U.S. adults (roughly over 73 million people) were not covered by dental insurance.
+Even if you do have dental insurance, your plan may cover only check-ups and necessary procedures like filling cavities, not orthodontia.
+Coverage for orthodontia often requires a supplemental fee.
 If you have dental insurance, make sure you’re aware of the coverage details before making any plans.

-While this still leaves you on the hook for the remainder, having half of the cost paid for can still be a big difference-maker and may be a deciding factor in going forward with paying for braces.
+According to the American Dental Association, typical dental insurance will cover up to 50% of the cost of braces.
+While this still leaves you on the hook for the remainder, having half of the cost paid for can still make a big difference and could help you decide whether to go forward with paying for braces.

 Flexible Spending Accounts

-If you don’t have dental insurance but do have a Flexible Spending Account (FSA) from your employer, this money can serve as a great option for paying for braces.
-As the money put into an FSA is not subject to income tax, you will have more money to put towards orthodontia than if you were to pay for the procedure out of pocket.
+If you don’t have dental insurance but do have a Flexible Spending Account (FSA) from your employer, this could be a good option for paying for braces.
+Since the money deposited into an FSA is not subject to income tax, you will have more money to put towards orthodontia than if you were to pay for the procedure out of pocket after taxes.

-This can be a particularly appealing option if you do have dental insurance that’s not paying the entire cost of braces as the money in an FSA can be used for deductibles and co-pays as well.
+Using FSA funds can be particularly appealing option even if you do have dental insurance since it can be used for deductibles and co-pays as well.

-Many dentists and orthodontists will offer certain discounts.
-Some procedures can be done at a dental school or dental society at a discounted rate.
+Perhaps some procedures can be done at a dental school or dental society for a discounted rate.
 While it may seem unsettling to trust this procedure to a student, this work is generally done under the supervision of a licensed orthodontist.

 Financing and Payment Plans

-A common option for how to pay for braces is financing.
-This can be done a number of different ways.
+It is fairly common to pay for braces through financing.
+This can be done a number of different ways:

 - Credit Cards: One option is to pay via credit card, and pay it off through your normal credit card payments.
-This can be particularly attractive if the orthodontist’s office offers the aforementioned discounted price for paying up-front as, as they will have received their payment right away.
+This can be particularly attractive if the orthodontist’s office offers the aforementioned discounted price for paying upfront as they will have received their payment right away.